 And I am willing to connect with the wisdom, Love, compassion and creativity in me.

 I am willing to see my Wise Self and the light in myself and everyone else.

-Consider using this prayer/intention every day for a week or two to open yourself up to Your Wise Self and a Higher Love.
+Consider using this prayer/intention every day for a week or two to connect you to Your Wise Self.

-Three: If it is helpful to you, use the following meditation or image to help you think about the Wise Self.
+Three: If it is helpful to you, use the following meditation or image to help you rediscover the Wise Self.

 Four: Consider using contemplative practices to help you connect with your Wise Self.
 You can read more about contemplative practices here.

 As we learn to connect with the Wise Self and return to Love, we inevitably realize we also need to deal with our Wounded Self.
 That is what I will address in the next post